ibaiGorordo/ONNX-HRNET-Human-Pose-Estimation/README.md

 # Important
 - The repository is still in progress, I need to add the person detection to work with multiple people in the image.
+- For the multiperson examples, it might be more efficient to collect all the image crops and pass them together to the models that accept multiple image batches (Nxheightxwidth).
+I do it separately for simplicity.

 # Requirements